 Valuation of the property by the bank via online valuation, unless provided for free, can cost about 1.000 CZK.
 Meanwhile, the valuation of a flat costs around 4.000 CZK, and the valuation of a house can go for up to 6.000 CZK.

-Cost for filing the tax returns – there are two taxes to be mentioned.
-One you already know about is the transfer tax, and the second is the annual property tax, which is due to be paid every year to the financial office.
+Cost for filing the tax returns – there are two taxes to be mentioned (UPDATE - only one after lifting the 4% tax).
+One you already know about is the transfer tax (not anymore), and the second is the annual property tax, which is due to be paid every year to the financial office.
 The amount depends on the local area and size of the property and it can vary over the years.
 To know the tax and pay it, you need to file the tax returns yourself – again, we are happy to help you with that.

 Bank approval or drawdown fees – some banks have an approval fee of up to 2.500 CZK and can charge another 1.000 CZK for drawdown